-Taliban arrest Canadian aid worker amid widening crackdown on activists and foreigners
+Taliban arrests Canadian aid worker amid widening crackdown on activists and foreigners

 That was nearly a month ago, according to her brother Dastaan Noor, who has been able to piece together that day’s events by speaking to some of her colleagues who were released.
 Noor, a 38-year-old dual Canadian-Afghan national, remains in prison.
 She ran a small humanitarian organization with a Western colleague who was also arrested that day.

 It is unclear whether she has been charged with a crime.
-Her family has not been informed of any formal charges and the Taliban refuse to comment publicly on the matter.
+Her family has not been informed of any formal charges, and the Taliban refuses to comment publicly on the matter.
 Just over six months after the Taliban’s military takeover of Afghanistan, there is a widening crackdown on Afghans and foreigners alike across the country.
 Targeted arrests are on the rise, and once detained, many are held for months.
 Two journalists working for the United Nations are the only foreigners so far released.

 A senior Taliban intelligence official said he did not know what Noor is charged with, but most Westerners are arrested on suspicion of espionage, human trafficking or lack of proper documentation.